 5 Benefits of kids martial arts classes

 This begins to implement the idea that if they want something, they have to behave in order to have it, and sets them up for later in life.
-You want to have some extra money in your pocket?
+Do you want to have some extra money in your pocket?
 Don’t mess around at work and respect your employer.
-You want to be selected in that sporting team?
+Do you want to be selected in that sporting team?
 Behave appropriately or the selectors won’t look at you twice.

 It has long been known that exercise is one of the key components to a healthy lifestyle, the problem is, for most kids, spending 30 minutes on the treadmill is not on their list of things to do.
 When the drills and exercises are fun and exciting, and also have a purpose, it is much easier for them to get their heart rate up and burn those calories.

 There is also the effect that training in a group has on people.
 If there is only one person exercising on their own, they have an intensity in their head they think is acceptable and often will happily stick to that for the duration of their workout, but when there are people either side of them working out at harder pace, they will lift their energy to match, or even surpass their peers.
 In martial arts, the combination of their peers working hard, and the sound that a kick or punch makes when it lands on a pad, lifts the energy in the room, to the point that everyone is giving much more effort by the end of the session than the beginning.
 This is no different in kids martial arts classes.

 3. Teaches children to be humble